jeremytammik/forgefader/README.md

 On picking a point on a floor in the model, in `onSelection`, it launches the `attenuationCalculator` function to do the work.

-That fiddles a round a bit to determine the picked floor top faces and add a new mesh to the model on which to draw the attenuation map.
+That fiddles around a bit to determine the picked floor top faces and add a new mesh to the model on which to draw the attenuation map.

 Once the mesh has been added, it in turn calls `rayTraceToFindWalls` to create a bitmap representing the signal attenuation to be displayed by a custom shader.